Guiding basketball team managers and statisticians

 Team Managers and Statistics

-They arrive at the gym an hour before the players, depart long after practice ends, and do whatever is necessary for the team's well-being.
+They arrive at the gym an hour before the players and depart long after practice ends, doing whatever is necessary for the team's well-being.
 The high school/college basketball team manager and statistics job requires serious dedication, as managers must have a passion for the game.
 If you want to work as a team manager, you must understand all the job requirements and prepare yourself for success.

 Statisticians Job Description

 Basketball statisticians record and report data from basketball games and analyze past information on players and teams.
-The information you document may include how many points or errors each player makes in the game, the score at the end of each quarter, and when players are sub into or out of the game.
-We have a program that keeps all the info; you must put the information in, and to do that, you must know the game.
+The information you document may include the number of points or errors each player makes in the game, the score at the end of each quarter, and when players are substituted in or out of the game.
+We have a program that stores all the information; you must enter the information, and to do that, you must know the game.
 You will travel with the team to collect information live during each game, or you may watch a live or recorded game broadcast to get statistics on our opponents.
 At practice, you will take videos and record shooting statistics of players.

 Manager Job Description

 Coaches and players spend their time focusing on practice and games.
 This leaves the team manager to deal with many of the behind-the-scenes organizational tasks.
-He arranges water at practice, keeps the bench clear and organizes, meals, packs players’ bags for road games, cleans uniforms, orders and maintains equipment, carries and fills water bottles, helps prepare on-road practices, and corresponds with coaches.
+He arranges water at practice, keeps the bench clear, and organizes meals.
+He also packs players’ bags for road games, cleans uniforms, orders and maintains equipment, carries and fills water bottles, helps prepare for on-road practices, and corresponds with coaches.
 The job is behind-the-scenes prep work and cleanup.
-With dozens of tasks to tackle each day, the manager must have strong organizational skills.
+With dozens of tasks to tackle each day, managers must possess strong organizational skills.
 He must manage time well and be orderly.

 Broad Basketball Knowledge